toidiu/raft-rs/compliance.md

   - [ ] If successful: update nextIndex and matchIndex for follower (§5.3)
   - [ ] If AppendEntries fails because of log inconsistency: decrement nextIndex and retry (§5.3)
 - [ ] If there exists an N such that N > commitIndex, a majority of matchIndex[i] ≥ N, and log[N].term == currentTerm: set commitIndex = N (§5.3, §5.4).

 ### AppendEntries RPC
 #### Arguments
-- [ ] term leader’s term
+- [x] term: leader’s term
-- [ ] leaderId so follower can redirect clients
+- [ ] leaderId: so follower can redirect clients
-- [ ] prevLogIndex index of log entry immediately preceding new ones
+- [x] prevLogIndex: index of log entry immediately preceding new ones
-- [ ] prevLogTerm term of prevLogIndex entry
+- [x] prevLogTerm: term of prevLogIndex entry
-- [ ] entries[] log entries to store (empty for heartbeat; may send more than one for efficiency)
+- [ ] entries[]: log entries to store (empty for heartbeat; may send more than one for efficiency)
-- [ ] leaderCommit leader’s commitIndex
+- [ ] leaderCommit: leader’s commitIndex
 #### Results
-- [ ] term currentTerm, for leader to update itself
+- [x] term: currentTerm, for leader to update itself
-- [ ] success true if follower contained entry matching prevLogIndex and prevLogTerm
+- [x] success: true if follower contained entry matching prevLogIndex and prevLogTerm
 #### Receiver implementation
 - [ ] Reply false if term < currentTerm (§5.1)